daniel-nagy/md-data-table/README.md

 ###### August 14, 2015

 * I no longer replace the `th` element, instead I build the template and append it to the original `th` element.
 This should fix issues with `ng-repeat`.

-#### Version 0.8.6
-###### August 13, 2015

-* Temporary patch to prevent tables that use `ng-repeat` on header columns from not working.
-Changes will need to be made to the `mdColumnHeader` directive to insure that no other directives, that transform the template, will conflict with it in the future.

 View the [archives](ARCHIVE.md) for a complete version history.